laro/Cilia/1 Basics/3 Functions.md

 ## Function Parameters

-By default, function parameters are passed as const reference.
+By default, function arguments are passed as const reference.
 Only small types (with a size of up to 16 bytes) are passed as const value.

 For details, see [Function Parameters](/advanced/function-parameters/).